zhenwei2972/Adventure-Island/README.md

 Enable developer mode, install the APK on your android device, enable Location permissions and try out the application!
+Ensure that in app settings, Locations is enabled whenever you are using the app, this is required for all the APIs to work

 # Notes